The Art of the Comic

 Opening reception: July 11, 5–7 PM

-Featuring the artwork of local comic artists, The Art of the Comic will bring varying styles, media, and subject matter used in comic art into one exhibition.
-In addition to the work of other local artists, this exhibition will showcase the comic series The Pirate Ship, an artistic and literary collaboration between comic artist Bob Bergeron and recent UNE graduate of the master’s of social work program, Katy Finch.
-Drawing inspiration from John Steinbeck’s Cannery Row and the artistic styles of the zine, The Pirate Ship follows the humorous stories, antics, and adventures of homeless men and women in Portland, Maine.
-Since its conception, The Pirate Ship has been featured in The Bollard monthly since August of 2017, and represents how the comic format can be a rich device for nuanced and meaningful storytelling.
+Featuring the work of more than 25 local comic and sequential artists, illustrators, and professional doodlers, The Art of the Comic explores the diversity of styles and subject matter that characterizes comics and related media.
+The exhibition also showcases the comic series The Pirate Ship, a collaboration between comic artists Bob Bergeron and UNE alum Katy Finch (M.S.W. ’18) that runs regularly in the Portland monthly The Bollard.
+Drawing inspiration from Steinbeck’s Cannery Row and independent “zines,” The Pirate Ship follows the humorous stories, antics, and adventures of homeless men and women in Portland, Maine, and represents how the comic format can be a rich but accessible device for nuanced and meaningful storytelling.

 The Complete City: Imagined

 October 24, 2019–January 31, 2020

 Since 2017, The Portland Society for Architecture has been using blank maps of Portland, Maine as a tool for citizen engagement.
 This project, called "Mapping Portland: The Complete City," provides the platform to collect ideas and inspiration about our city: what we love, what we don't, and what we can imagine.
 To date more than 350 maps have been collected and cataloged from high school students to senior citizens, new Mainers to salty trawlers, each telling a unique story directly tied to our shared place and community.
 They are honest, wildly imaginative, and extremely inspiring — and we continue to add more.
 With more public citywide mapping exercises, charrettes, and school activities planned the project has just begun.